Cray-HPE/docs-csm/operations/validate_csm_health.md

 If there are mismatches, these will be displayed in the appropriate section of the output.

+**NOTES:**
+* BMCs for management cluster master node 'm001' will not typically be present in HSM component data
+* Chassis Management Controllers (CMC) may show up as not being present in HSM.
+CMCs for Intel server blades can be ignored.
+Gigabyte server blade CMCs not found in HSM is not normal and should be investigated.
+If a Gigabyte CMC is expected to not be connected to the HMN network, then it can be ignored.
+* HPE PDUs are not supported at this time and will likely show up as not being found in HSM.
+* BMCs having no association with a management switch port will be annotated as such, and should be investigated.
+Exceptions to this are in Mountain or Hill configurations where mountain BMCs will show this condition on SLS/HSM mismatches, which is normal.
+* In Hill configurations SLS assumes BMCs in chassis 1 and 3 are populated, and in mountain contifurations SLS assumes all BMCs are populated.
+Any non-populated BMCs will have no HSM data and will show up in the mismatch list.

 <a name="booting-csm-barebones-image"></a>
 ## Booting CSM Barebones Image